srmedinac/APIC/README.md

-# An AI based Pathology Model to Predict Docetaxel Benefit in Prostate Cancer
+# A Computational Pathology Model to Predict Docetaxel Benefit in Localized High-Risk and Metastatic Prostate Cancer

-Computational phenotyping used in the paper "An AI based Pathology Model to Predict Docetaxel Benefit in Prostate Cancer"
+Computational phenotyping used in the paper "A Computational Pathology Model to Predict Docetaxel Benefit in Localized High-Risk and Metastatic Prostate Cancer"

 ## Abstract